tezza1971/webform-presets/chromium/README.md

 **Single Form on Page:**
 1. Fill out a form on any website
 2. Right-click in any form field
-3. Select "Webform Presets" → "Save as Preset..."
+3. Select "NDX Webform Presets" → "Save as Preset..."
 4. Form is automatically detected from your right-click location

 **Multiple Forms on Page:**